arlac77/loglevel-mixin/README.md

 loglevel-mixin
 ==============

-Injects methods named after a set of logLevels which are only forwarding messages if the current logLevel is higher or equal to the logLevel the name of the called method reflects.
+Injects methods named after a set of logLevels which are only forwarding messages.
+If the current logLevel is higher or equal to the logLevel the name of the called method reflects.

 usage
 =====